How I Amplitude Series

 So, what is the best way to report on portfolio-level metrics in a way that’s concise and proves useful to higher-level stakeholders interested in the health of the business as a whole?

-First, the team considered using Amplitude's portfolio add-on for this situation, as it enables analysis and user tracking across projects by duplicating source project events and putting them into a new single analytics project.
+First, the team considered using Amplitude's for this situation, as it enables analysis and user tracking across projects by duplicating source project events and putting them into a new single analytics project.

 However, in addition to the fact that this add-on is only available for Enterprise plans, the team found some limitations with the add-on that disqualified it as a viable solution for this reporting use case.
 The Appfire team required a solution that: